SQL Set operators are conceptually derived from the mathematical set principle. The three fundamental set operators are

 The EXCEPT operator compares rows from two queries to find out the modifications made to the primary table that aren’t present in the second table.

-The following results show new and altered rows in the first table that is in the second table however don’t show rows that were deleted from the second table.
+The following results show new and altered rows in the first table in the second table however don’t show rows that were deleted from the second table.

-When working with two tables that consist of similar data, you need to use the EXCEPT operator to find out new and modified rows.
+When working with two tables with similar data, you need to use the EXCEPT operator to find new and modified rows.

-data subjects_new; input name $ city $; datalines; AAA Patna BBB Delhi CCC Mumbai DDD Bangalore ; run; proc sql; create table checkdata as select * from subjects_original except select * from subjects_new; quit;
+/*table one*/ data table1; input name $ city $; datalines; AAA Pune BBB Delhi CCC Mumbai EEE Kolkata ; run; /*table 2*/ data table2; input name $ city $; datalines; AAA Patna BBB Delhi CCC Mumbai DDD Bangalore ; run; /*Using Except Operator*/ proc sql; create table checkdata as select * from table1 except select * from table2; quit;

-The EXCEPT operator is used to determine rows in the first table (or a question), however, shouldn’t be used to determine rows in the second table (or query).
+The EXCEPT operator determines rows in the first table (or a question).
+However, shouldn’t be used to determine rows in the second table (or query).

-It additionally uniquely identifies rows that have modified from the primary table to the second table.
+It also uniquely identifies rows modified from the primary table to the second table.
 Columns are compared within the order that they appear in the SELECT statement.

-Moreover, if you have any other suggestions, mention them in the comment section below.
-We would really take those lists in our further blog post.
+Moreover, if you have other suggestions, mention them in the comment section below.
+We would take those lists in our further blog post.

 Thanks for reading!

-If you liked this article, you might also want to read A Comprehensive Guide To PROC SQL In SAS (15 + Examples) and Intermediate Proc SQL Tutorials With Examples as well.
+If you liked this article, you might also want to read A Comprehensive Guide To PROC SQL In SAS (15 + Examples) and Intermediate Proc SQL Tutorials With Examples.